Thousands of Kobe Bryant fans gather in Los Angeles to mourn his death

 "He was a real inspiration to everybody," Lugo said.

-Some fans said they wondered at first if news of Bryant’s death was a hoax.
+Some fans said they wondered at first whether news of Bryant's death was a hoax.

 "I thought it wasn't real," said Bernadette Hernandez, 45, of Simi Valley, who journeyed to Bryant's Mamba Sports Academy in nearby Thousand Oaks, which became another gathering spot for fans.
 Bryant's chosen nickname was The Black Mamba.